stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 serve OSTree commits, so we'll need to build our own mechanism to serve the OSTree content.
 Lets use [Apache httpd](https://httpd.apache.org/) in a container.
-The OSTree client is so agressive with it's HTTP usage and overwhelms many HTTP servers.
+The OSTree client is so agressive with it's HTTP usage that it overwhelms many HTTP servers.
 Don't get too fancy or opinionated about using your favorite HTTP server here.

-Create a ```Dockerfile``` with the following content.
-This file must be in the same directory as the tarball and ```ostree.ks``` file:
+Create a `Dockerfile` with the following content.
+This file must be in the same directory as the tarball and `ostree.ks` file:

     FROM registry.access.redhat.com/ubi8/ubi
     RUN yum -y install httpd && yum clean all